Mark Hunter (politician): 2015 general election

 Mary Robinson defeated Mark Hunter with a majority of 6,453 on a 16.1% swing from the Liberal Democrats to the Conservatives.
 Hunter said that "sometimes you have to accept that you can't swim against the national tide."

 2017 general election

 Mark Hunter failed to regain his seat in the Cheadle constituency during the 2017 general election.

 Return to Stockport Council

 Hunter re-joined Stockport Metropolitan Borough Council after winning election to the Cheadle Hulme South ward in 2016.
 He subsequently replaced Iain Roberts as leader of the Liberal Democrat Group, and opposition leader, in June 2017.

 Following the 2022 local elections he was elected as the leader of the council, ousting Labour's Elise Wilson.

 In March 2025 Hunter announced that he would step down as the council's leader in May.
-He will continue to serve as a backbench councillor following his resignation.
+He continued to serve as a backbench councillor following his resignation.